gitGraph

 If you use VS Code, you can run this command by using Ctrl/Cmd-Shift-P to access the Command Palette, then type out “terminal create new”, and finally hit enter.
 A Terminal will open up in VS Code.
 You can also type out “terminal focus” and select the option “Terminal: Focus on Terminal View”, which will switch your cursor to the Terminal on the bottom.

 In the Terminal, type out just and hit Enter to see a list of commands you can use for helping you develop the project and work better together in a team.
 Read the descriptions for each of the commands to identify which ones you want or need to use.
-For instance, if you need to reformat your code or markdown, or start Docker, or build the website locally, all of these commands are found in the justfile.
+For instance, if you need to reformat your code or Markdown, or build the website locally, all of these commands are found in the justfile.

 Writing Python code